puspitasarimiranti/IBM-Data-Analyst-Capstone-Project/README.md

 ### Task 4

-In the fourth task, I'll focus on choosing appropriate visualizations based on the data I want to present using charts, plots, and histograms to help reveal our findings and trends.
+In the fourth task, I'll focus on choosing appropriate visualizations based on the data I want to present using charts, plots, and histograms to help reveal my findings and trends.
 I am going to access the Data from an SQL database and pull only the data I need into DataFrames.

 ### Task 5

-For task 5, we will employ Cognos to create interactive dashboards to help analyze and present the data dynamically.
+For task 5, I will employ Cognos to create interactive dashboards to help analyze and present the data dynamically.

 ### Task 6

-For the final task, I will use our storytelling skills to provide a narrative and present the findings of our analysis.
+For the final task, I will use my storytelling skills to provide a narrative and present the findings of my analysis.

 ## Table of Contents